SoftwareAG/c8y-docs/content/reference/inventory-bundle/managed-object-reference-collection.md

 **Required role:** ROLE\_INVENTORY\_ADMIN or parent owner or child owner

-> **Info:** This operations just removes the reference, it does not delete the object itself.
+> **Info:** This operation just removes the reference, it does not delete the object itself.

 #### Example request - Delete a managed object reference collection